ahmetsenturk/masters-thesis/content/evaluation.typ

   Summarize the most interesting results of your evaluation (without interpretation).
 Additional results can be put into the appendix.
 ]
 === Quantitative Results
 Table 1 summarises the Likert-scale findings.
 Students rated alignment with their chosen preferences and overall satisfaction at a solid M = 4.0, confirming that the personalised version was perceived as both relevant and useful.
 Coverage of the three preference dimensions was judged adequate (M = 3.7), but ease of understanding the settings lagged behind (M = 3.4).
-Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected.
-Taken together, the figures indicate high satisfaction with the outcome of personalisation but reveal friction in the configuration process.

 #figure(caption: "Likert-scale Results")[
 #table(